satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 * Fix HyperHDR daemon at screensaver start (The HyperHDR daemon is no longer stopped when the internal screensaver or the custom Aerial Screensaver for webOS is switched on.
 (Ambilight works) by @satgit62

-# Here is an update from August 16, 2026:
+# Here is an update from September 02, 2026:

 * HyperHDR has been released in version v22.0.0 (https://github.com/awawa-dev/HyperHDR/releases/tag/v22.0.0.0)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------